ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Forward methods
 ~~~~~~~~~~~~~~~~~~~

-After that, implement the forward computation logic.
-You can either define a generic forward logic by overriding the
+Implementing the forward computation logic, you can either define a generic forward behavior by overriding the
 private :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule._forward` method, which RLlib then uses everywhere in the model's lifecycle,
 or, if you require more granularity, define the following three private methods: